dyne/tomb/README.md

 backup of personal files, written in code that is easy to review and links well reliable GNU/Linux components.

-Tomb's ambition is to provide military-grade security by way of:
+Tomb's ambition is to improve safety by way of:

 - a minimalist design consisting in small and well readable code
 - facilitation of good practices, i.e: key/storage physical separation